 Asbestos Disease Awareness Organization Advocacy

 ADAO values advocacy in its mission to increase awareness of asbestos exposure globally while protecting asbestos victims in their diagnoses.
 Asbestos disease causes symptoms in patients that sometimes prove to be untreatable.
 In collaboration with organizations worldwide, the ADAO strives to ban asbestos globally and fight for those affected by it.

 ADAO celebrates Mesothelioma Awareness Month throughout September and Mesothelioma Awareness Day officially on September 26th.
 This day of awareness aids in educating individuals about mesothelioma and what leads to it while raising donations for mesothelioma research.

 Global Asbestos Awareness Week (GAAW) takes place on the week of April 1st-7th.
-This week dedicates multiple days to educating individuals on the risk of asbestos and preventing asbestos related diseases.
-Each day of GAAW has a theme or title, and the ADAO releases materials that share knowledge and insight on that specific topic of each day.
+This week dedicates multiple days to educating individuals on the risk of asbestos and preventing asbestos-related diseases.
+Each day of GAAW has a theme or title, and the ADAO releases materials that share knowledge and insight on that specific topic each day.
 These materials may include fact sheets or occupational exposure stories that best foster awareness.

 Contacting and Donating to the ADAO

-You can contact the ADAO via this digital form to submit any questions or inquiries you may have.
 ADAO also uses various social media platforms such as Facebook, Instagram, Twitter, and LinkedIn.
 Social media is another way to get in touch with ADAO.

 ADAO makes donations personable and convenient.
 The website offers a few ways to donate to ADAO.
-Individuals may honor a loved one by hosting a fundraiser in memory of a family member or friend who had lost their life to asbestos disease.
+Individuals may honor a loved one by hosting a fundraiser in memory of a family member or friend who has lost their life to asbestos disease.
 In addition, individuals may also donate by celebrating milestones and special events as fundraisers for ADAO.